6 Cross device attribution

 So what’s the solution?
 It is none other than using an attribution solution with a solid deterministic device graph that allows for customer journeys to be connected across devices.
 Any attribution or automated bidding solutions that is unable to track users as they move across devices to complete a task is going to provide a sub optimal result.

 Imagine you run a site that sell novels.
-You advertise it on the Guardian and Google Adwords.
+You advertise it on the Guardian and Google Ads.
 One of your customers clicks on your ad while using Guardian mobile app in office but doesn’t buy any book immediately.
 Later after reaching home, he researches your product through Google on his desktop.
-He clicks on one of your Adwords and immediately buys your product from his dektop.
+He clicks on one of your Google Ads and immediately buys your product from his dektop.

 Without cross device attribution, all the credit will go to the ad that the customer clicked on his desktop and you will not be able to see the full customer journey (the click on your ad while using the Guardian app).

-Cross device marketer helps the marketer to recognize the same customer whether that interaction occurs on a desktop, smartphone or tablet.
+Cross device marketer helps the marketer to recognise the same customer whether that interaction occurs on a desktop, smartphone or tablet.

 Working of a device graph